clcoffey/innershift.github.io/content/english/blog/25-11-04-Herd-Morality.md

 draft: false
 ---

-From birth, the world shaped you.
-Praise, scolding, and expectations created a self that could survive, belong, and be loved.
+From the moment you were born, the world began sculpting you.
+You learned to smile when praised and shrink when scolded.
+This conditioning led you to build a self that could survive, belong, and be loved in the collective theater of society.

 But what if obeying society stole your energy and disconnected you from your truth?